Native American language

 Yes--the Yakama Indian tribe made lightweight birchbark canoes for fishing and traveling on the rivers.

-Here is a website with pictures of Native American Indian canoes.
+Here is a website with pictures of Indian fishing boat styles.

 Over land, Yakama people usually just walked.
 (There were no horses in North America